Published November 14, 2018|11 min read

 A note on integrity.Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-The holidays don’t come cheap — I started saving for my holiday trip home months ago, so it’s not so detrimental to my budget.
-There’s the cost of the flight, which is the biggest expense, but there’s also the car to and from the airport, the coffee I definitely have to pick up while I wait to board (because I’m a fan of early morning flights) and all sorts of other hidden travel expenses that pop up.
-I’m lucky enough to stay with family when I go home for the holidays, but if you have to pay for a hotel or Airbnb, this is another added expense.
-Not to mention this is the season of (gift) giving.
+Updated November 11, 2019: The holidays are a beautiful, albeit expensive, time of year — even more so if you plan to travel.
+In fact, I started saving in September for my flight home, as this is my biggest holiday travel expense.
+But it’s not the only one — add in the car to and from the airport, the coffee that’s essential with an early morning flight and other hidden travel expenses that pop up, and it’s a lot.
+I’m lucky enough to stay with family when I go home for the holidays, but if you have to pay for a hotel or Airbnb, this is another line item to include in your holiday budget.

 Heading to the discount or clearance racks can help cut your spending.
 But there's more to getting an in-store discount.
-If you’re traveling somewhere, your out of town drivers license could score you a free discount card.
+If you’re traveling somewhere, your out-of-town drivers license could score you a free discount card.
 For example, if you are visiting New York City, head to customer service at Macy’s in Herald Square to score some savings.